What Is The Marking Criteria For The NAATI CCL Test?

 Cracking the NAATI CCL Test is an easy way to get 5 points for your Australia PR application.
-CCL takes lot less effort when compared to other English language proficiency tests.
+CCL takes a lot less effort when compared to other English language proficiency tests.
 Additionally, Institutes are coming with tailored Online coaching courses for the CCL Test which made it easier by helping students in the process and increased the possibility of earning the 5 bonus points.

-In this post, we will talk about the marking criteria of the NAATI CCL test.
+In this blog, we will talk about the marking criteria of the NAATI CCL Test.

 The NAATI CCL test has two dialogues.
-One is in English, and the other is in LOTE or ‘Language Other Than English’.
+Half of each dialogue is in English, and the other half is in LOTE or 'Language Other Than English'.

 The result for the CCL Test will read as:

 PASS: If the total score is 63 or higher (marks out of 90)

 MARGINAL FAIL: If the total score is between 58 and 62.5 (marks out of 90)

 CLEAR FAIL: If the total score is less than 58 (marks out of 90)